Promo code SPRING2022 will be automatically applied at checkout!

 The American Heart Association recommends no more than 100 calories per day (about six teaspoons or 24 grams) for most adult women and no more than 150 calories per day (about nine teaspoons or 36 grams of sugar) for most men.

-However, some people may notice that smaller amounts of added sugar, especially if eaten alone, may still cause blood sugar spikes.
+However, some people may notice that smaller amounts of added sugar, especially if eaten alone, may still cause glucose spikes.
 Practicing meal sequencing can be a helpful trick here.

 lemons and glass of water with lemon

-Dehydration can negatively influence blood glucose in a variety of ways.
-It is also essential to stay well-hydrated to avoid high glucose concentrations in the blood.
+Dehydration can negatively affect glucose levels in several ways.
+It is also essential to stay well-hydrated to prevent high blood glucose levels.

 Tips and Resources

-• If you're prone to dehydration, add more water into your diet with broths, fruits, and vegetables that contain more water.
+• If you're prone to dehydration, add more water to your diet with broths, fruits, and other water-rich foods.

 Appropriate amounts of exercise help to improve your physical health and can also boost mental health.
 There are many ways that exercise can support balanced glucose levels, specifically, including improving insulin sensitivity.